Know Before You Go...®

 Why Cayman Kai, Cayman?

-• The Cayman Islands are a major destination for world-class sailing and fishing.
+• The Cayman Kai is a popular destination for sailing and other water sports.

 Cayman Kai, Cayman Weather/Climate